aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 | usages                                  | list   | omitted                                                                    | Defines how the issued certificate can be used, such as for server authentication, client authentication, code signing, or digital signatures.                 |

 ## ExternalSecret items
-When setting values for `items` in externalSecrets, provide them using the following input schema:
+When setting values for externalsecret `items`, provide them using the following input schema:

 | Value              | Type   | Default                                                              | Description                                                                                                                                                                                                                                  |
 |--------------------|--------|----------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|